-What will the story be for the future of business over the coming decades?
+What will the future of business look like?
 How is the world of business changing?
 And how can you prepare yourself to find the best opportunities in the future workplace?

 So we sat down with two of Charles Sturt University’s expert academics in the field to get some answers.

-Professor in Entrepreneurship at Charles Sturt, Morgan Miles, sees the most fertile ground for business innovation and success being, arguably, at the small- and medium-sized end of the scale in the future.
+Professor in Entrepreneurship at Charles Sturt, Morgan Miles, sees the most fertile ground for business innovation and success being, arguably, at the small- and medium-sized end of the scale.